INL/BlackLab/core/src/site/markdown/configuration-files.md

     # How long after it was last accessed will a completed search task be removed from
     # the cache? (in seconds)
-    # (don't set this too low; instead, set maxSizeMegs, the target size for the cache)
+    # (don't set this too low; instead, set targetFreeMemMegs, the target amount of free memory)
     # If you want to disable the cache altogether, set this to 0.
     maxJobAgeSec: 3600